teltek/Galicaster/docs/plugins/checkrepo/readme.txt

 Checks for a non-started scheduled recording
 --------------------------------------------

 If the Galicaster unit is turned on after a scheduled recording should had been started, the recording will be lost.
 This pluging helps mitigating this problem by checking for a recording that should have already been started and starting it immediately for the remaining time.
+The plugin also prepares the recovery of the recording in the end.
+Once the recording is complete the merge_recordings function attempts to recombine parts of the recording.
+This helps to recover from situations when galicaster crashes half way through a recording.

 Behaviour

 The plugin looks for recordings that should be currently running.
 If there is any, it is started immediately with its metadata - duration and start time - modified appropriately.
-The recovered recording will run for the remaining time only.
+While modifying the metadata check_repo also marks the recording that it was modified keeping the original start- and end-time for possible recovery purposes.
+Once the recording is complete the merge_recordings function attempts to find parts of the recording in the crash-Repository and combines them into a single mp4 file.

 An example: